jeanmathieupotvin/digest/README.md

 ## Class Food

-Here.
+The data structure above is formalized by class `Food`.

 ## Class FoodCollection

-The data structure above is formalized by class `Food`. `Food` instances are grouped together through class `FoodCollection`.
+`Food` instances are grouped together through class `FoodCollection`.
 The latter extends class `Array` and provides additional methods to easily search, filter and sort the collection.
 The main interface to the collection, aside from the constructor, is the method `FoodCollection.digest()`, which conveniently does all these operations in one call.
 This call is derived from an instance of class `FoodQuery`.